li-s/Handwriting-recognition/README.md

 ## Testing results

 The provided model is trained and tested using the data from a [Kaggle competition](https://inclass.kaggle.com/c/cs5339-prediction-competition).
-The accuracy of the model according to different parameter settings is showed in the table below:
+The accuracy of the model according to different parameter settings is shown in the table below:

 | # epoch | batch size | testing accuray |
 | ------- | ---------- | --------------- |
 | 100 | 20 | 86.46% |
 | 200 | 64 | 85.03% |

-Some real prediction examples is showed below:
+Some real prediction examples is shown below:

 ## API reference